EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 ## Optional: Enable OIDC with Keycloak

-> This option is only available when using the **APISIX** Ingress Controller as it relies upon APISIX to act as the policy enforcement point.
-If you are using a different Ingress Controller, skip to the [Validation](#validation) section.
+> This requires the **APISIX** Ingress Controller.
+If you're using a different Ingress Controller, skip to [Validation](#validation).

-If you **do not** wish to use OIDC IAM right now, you can skip these steps and proceed directly to the [Validation](#validation) section.
-You can still work with the OAPIP Engine but access will not be restricted.

-If you **do** want to protect OAPIP endpoints with IAM policies (i.e. require Keycloak tokens, limit access by groups/roles, etc.) **and** you enabled `OIDC` in the configuration script then follow these steps.
-You will create a new client in Keycloak for the OAPIP engine and optionally define resource-protection rules (e.g. restricting who can list jobs).
+Skip this section if you don't need IAM protection right now - the engine will work, just without access restrictions.

+To protect OAPIP endpoints with Keycloak tokens and policies, follow these steps after enabling OIDC in the configuration script.

-> Before starting this please ensure that you have followed our [IAM Deployment Guide](./iam/main-iam.md) and have a Keycloak instance running.
+> First, ensure you've followed the [IAM Deployment Guide](./iam/main-iam.md) and have Keycloak running.

 ### Create a Keycloak Client

-A Keycloak client is required for the ingress protection of the Processing BB OAPIP Engine.
-The client can be created using the Crossplane Keycloak provider via the `Client` CRD.

 ```bash
 source ~/.eoepca/state
 cat <<EOF | kubectl apply -f -